 - Always get the company’s licenses and insurance information and confirm that it is current.
 Confirm asbestos licenses here.
 Confirm lead licenses here.

 - Once you have selected a company, feel free to give us their contact information for the project manager, or provide them our contact information.
 We like to have a short conversation by phone with you and your contractors to go over your project.
 We will work with any contractor that you choose.
 For your benefit, please select a licensed, trained contractor that for the type of work you need.
-General contractors and handymen do no have the equipment or training to complete your project successfully in most cases.

 - Always pay with a method where you can trace the payment if a dispute comes up.
 The most successful projects pay part of the contract upon signing, with milestone payments along the way.
 Reverse a fair amount until your project has passed clearance testing.
 Be clear in the contract who pays for clearance testing if the project fails.
 Also be clear if you will be charged for additional work if your project fails.
 Having a written and agreed upon understanding will help resolve issues that may come up.